stefansilverio/holberton-system_engineering-devops/README.md

-# Important project information please read
+# holberton-system_engineering-devops
 ---
 ## Description

 This project in system engineering and devops is about:

-1. Shell basics
+* Shell Basics
-2. Shell permisions
+* Shell Permisions
-3. Shell redirections
+* Shell Redirections
-4. Shell variables and expansions
+* Shell Variables and Expansions
+* Loop Conditions and Parsing
+* Managing Processes and Signals

 ## Author
 `stefan silverio`